#RHOA’s Kenya, Kandi & Eva Attend Waka & Tammy’s ‘What The Flocka’ Premiere Party [Photos]

 as well as Waka’s mom Ms. Deb Antneyy whose birthday was celebrated with a special cake.
 Following that Tammy gave an impromptu performance of her track “All These Kisses.”

-Other guests in attendance included Atlanta’s VIPs and influencers including RHOA stars Kenya, Kandi and Eva who partied as a trio…
+Other guests in attendance included Atlanta’s VIPs and influencers including RHOA stars Kenya, Kandi and Eva who partied as a (giggly) trio…

 and posed for solo shots.